505 Dundas: History

 Following controversy over the namesake of Dundas Street, Henry Dundas, 1st Viscount Melville, who delayed the abolition of the transatlantic slave trade, Toronto City Council voted in 2021 to rename Dundas Street and other civic assets named after Dundas – including the 505 Dundas streetcar route.
-A new name will be chosen in April 2022.
+On December 14, 2023, Toronto city council decided to rename a few city landmarks bearing his name but not Dundas Street due to cost.